freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/03-front-end-development-libraries/react/learn-about-self-closing-jsx-tags.md

 # --description--

-Hasta ahora, has visto cómo JSX difiere de HTML de una manera clave con el uso de `className` vs. `class` para definir clases HTML.
+So far, you’ve seen how JSX differs from HTML in a key way with the use of `className` vs. `class` for defining HTML classes.

 Otra forma importante en la que JSX difiere de HTML está en la idea de la etiqueta de auto-cierre.